The Fundamentals of Advertising in China (2019 Guide)

 The Cost of Advertising in China

-Most companies severely underestimate the cost of marketing in China when they begin their initial planning and research.
+Most companies severely underestimate the cost of advertising in China when they begin their initial planning and research.
 Just because you can get plastic doo-dads cheaply made in China doesn’t mean that everything is cheap.
 In fact, advertising costs in China are often equal or more expensive than those of Europe or the United States.

 Getting started can also be incredibly tough and requires a significant time investment.
 It’s not like Facebook, where you can just sign up throw USD $5 in and see what happens.
 Almost all Chinese advertising platforms require you to present a list of documents just to get started.
 Many also have daily budget requirements (they really want you to spend!)
 While companies might be used to this in the traditional advertising space, most don’t expect it when they begin looking into online advertising in China.

 Entering the Chinese market is not for the faint of heart.
 Chinese companies frequently lose money to gain market share, and if you’re not willing to go toe-to-toe with them you’ll likely lose.
 That’s not to say you need to get into a spending war, but you need to be prepared for a lower ROI than what you’re used to initially and have the patience to see your efforts through.
 Through careful testing and patience, you can achieve strong ROI figures, but you can’t expect to just show up, advertise in China, and start dominating.

 “For multinational brands, yearly budgets are typically around 100,000 USD on the low end and over 1,000,000 USD on the high end which can cover full digital scopes including SEM, PR, Website, Social, and Media.
 For a campaign or specific promotion, the budget will be dependent on which channels are used for promotion and what kind of audiences the brand is trying to reach.”

 What’s The Best Way to Advertise in China?